The Thomas-Reiche-Kuhn sum rule as a consequence of a non-singular optical susceptibility in semiconductors: The matrix elements of the momentum operator

 \subsection{Momentum matrix elements based on the Fourier expansion of the Bloch eigenfunctions.}

-The matrix elements of the momentum operator were given in Eqs.~\eqref{eq:p_av} and~\eqref{eq:p_samek}.
-In most calculations involving optical properties of solids, however, the velocity operator is more relevant:
+Most calculations involving optical properties of solids are written in terms of the matrix elements of the velocity operator $\bm{v}$ rather than the momentum ones, the former of which is given by:

-Of course, since $H=\bm{p}^2/2m + V(\bm{r})$, the usual result $\bm{v}=\bm{p}/m$ is recovered, where $m$ is the electron mass.
+In the absence of illumination, $H=H_0=\bm{p}^2/2m + V(\bm{r})$, and the usual result $\bm{v}=\bm{p}/m$ is recovered, where $m$ is the electron mass.
 Using Eq.~\eqref{eq:v} we can express the momentum matrix elements in terms of energy differences and other quantities related to the periodicity of $u_{n\bk}$, but this requires the introduction of the matrix elements of the position operator $\br$.
-This is highly problematic although has been discussed abundantly.
-This calculation relies on the so called $\bk-$representation, where operators act upon the $\bk-$dependent coefficients of a wavefunction constructed as a combination of Bloch eigenstates~\cite{BLOUNT1962305,LandauSP2}.
+The determination of these matrix elements is not straightforward, although has been discussed abundantly.
+This calculation relies on the so-called $\bk-$representation, where operators act upon the $\bk-$dependent coefficients of a wavefunction constructed as a combination of Bloch eigenstates~\cite{BLOUNT1962305,LandauSP2}.

 Although this approach should be considered standard by now, the same expressions for the MMEs can be obtained by insisting with the usual $\br-$representation, using the periodicity of the functions $u_{n\bk}(\br)$~\cite{KittelQTS}.
 We take this path to a full extent and use it to obtain expressions for the MMEs and the effective mass tensor, as they are often used in articles on first principles optics in semiconductors.